-Never push or pull swing control lever through neutral to the opposite direction to stop swing motion.
-Automatic swing brake is activated by the control lever to stop swing rotation.
+Never push or pull swing joystick through neutral to the opposite direction to stop swing motion.
+Automatic swing brake is activated by the joystick to stop swing rotation.

-To swing boom, activate Swing Enable Switch, push control lever on left hand armrest to the right for right swing (rotates turntable clockwise), or left for left swing (rotates turntable counterclockwise).
-Always operate control lever with a slow, even pressure.
+To swing boom, activate Swing Enable Switch, push joystick on left hand armrest to the right for right swing (rotates turntable clockwise), or left for left swing (rotates turntable counterclockwise).
+Always operate joystick with a slow, even pressure.

-NOTE: Swing brake activates automatically when control lever is returned to the stop or neutral position to prevent further rotation.
+NOTE: Swing brake activates automatically when joystick is returned to the stop or neutral position to prevent further rotation.